 Many people have always used the term SURETY INSURANCE which is an inaccurate term to refer to SURETY BONDS.
-To understand these, let’s take a look at a common example.
+To understand these, you need to understand the concept of Insurance Bond. let’s take a look at a common example of SURETY BONDS

 Consider This – A logistics and Haulage company is insured and bonded.
 The insurance will only be able to protect the business from damages to its vans or drivers but the bond will protect the customer (waiting to receive his goods from the haulage company) if he does not receive his goods when due.